Harphies/my-webiste/src/pages/post_21/index.md

 - Neo.4j
 - IBM Watson

-# implemeting Content based filtering
+# Implementing Content based filtering

 Content based Recommendation system doesn't require any external data from other users, it use the particular user in context to make recommendation.

-- item profile is saved
+- Compute item profile vector
-- item feature is saved
+- Compute item feature vector
-- user profile is saved
+- Compute user profile vector
-- classification is performed.
+- Classification is performed.
   Often, the cosine similarity is calculated to find the best score for Recommendation.

 # Implementation Algortithms for Hybrid Recommendation Systems.